JoshuaKGoldberg/speaker-rider/README.md

 All online services necessary for the event, including its website and any video platforms, should be usable by users who with limited or no eyesight, hearing, and/or mobility.
 Any website created by the event should conform to [WCAG 2.1](https://www.w3.org/WAI/WCAG21/quickref) by the date of the conference at Level A and at least mostly at AA.

+Captioning should be provided, ideally live by a trained professional.
+If there is absolutely no other option, auto-generated captioning is not the greatest but will suffice.

 ## Accommodations